SpiNNakerManchester/SpiNNakerManchester.github.io/workshops/seventh.md

 The workshop consists of sessions of presentations by the software team as well as hands-on labs with SpiNNaker hardware.
 There will also be time to discuss your own project plans and issues with the design team during the week.

-Attendees should have some experience with Python.
-For the new neuron models and learning rules topics, some background in C is recommended.
+Attendees should have some prior experience with Python.
+For the topics on new neuron models and learning rules, some background in C is highly recommended.

 Attendance is free.

-For more information or to reserve a place, please click [here](seventh_info).
+_For more information or to reserve a place, please click [here](seventh_info)._

 <center>
 <img src="UoM.png" height="50">&nbsp;&nbsp;